amphp/amp/README.md

 ## Timer Watchers

-Alert exposes several ways to schedule timer watchers.
+Amp exposes several ways to schedule timer watchers.
 Let's look at some details for each method ...

 #### `immediately()`